ilamanov/recaster/README.md

 Recaster is <i>remixable</i> Farcaster client.
 Recaster allows you to remix your Farcaster experience to your liking.
 It's available at [recaster.vercel.app](https://recaster.vercel.app/).

+Recaster does not render most of the UI itself.
+Instead it fetches the UI (HTML) from Base Sepolia.
+So anyone can contribute their own components and personalize/remix their Farcaster experience.

 ## How does it work?

 This repo is a simple Next.js wrapper around the core on-chain components.
 The core components of the Farcaster client like the rendering of casts, the feed, the user profile, etc happens on-chain (on Base Sepolia).
 The Next.js wrapper is rendered off-chain.
 The Next.js wrapper serves the HTML returned from the on-chain contracts in an iframe.